realspinner/zx-evo/pentevo/docs/TSconf/tsconf_en.md

 <u>***Please notice:***</u>

-Unused bits in a register must always be written 0, if not specified otherwise.
-This is to maintain compatibility with future versions of configuration.
+Unused bits in a register must always be written by 0, if not specified otherwise.
+This is mandatory to maintain compatibility with future versions of configuration.

-When reading from a register unused bits must be ignored.
+When reading from a register, unused bits must be ignored.

 ### FMAPS